We often hear the phrase “Scope and Sequence” when talking about books, courses and curriculum products.

 What exactly does it mean?

-In a nutshell, a scope and sequence is a list of all the ideas, concepts and topics that will be covered in the book, or in the course, or in the lessons plans assigned within a curriculum.
+In a nutshell, a scope and sequence is a list of all the ideas, concepts and topics that will be covered in the book, or in the course, or in the lesson plans assigned within a curriculum.

 So, for instance, the scope and sequence for a course about geology would be a list of all of the geology concepts covered in the course.
 The scope and sequence for a curriculum in high school writing would list all of the concepts taught in the writing course.
 And the scope and sequence for a middle school math text would list everything covered in the math book.